TypingKoala/congregate-backend/README.md

 ### TODO: Event: `gameStatus`
 Not implemented yet.

-This event is sent from the server to the clients when the game state changes in a way that the clients need to know (e.g. when a win or loss occurs).
+This event is sent from the server to the clients when the game state changes.
+This information is sent about once a second, updating the `timeRemaining` field.

 ```ts
 export enum GameStatus {